Understanding Your Healthcare Coverage

-Health maintenance organizations (HMOs) provide plan members with reduced costs and little paperwork for medical services from specific doctors, hospitals and clinics.
-You must use these specific providers in order for medical services to be covered under the plan.
+Health maintenance organizations (HMOs) provide plan members with lower costs and coordinated care from a specific list of health care providers, hospitals, and pharmacies.
+You must use these specific providers in order for your medical care to be covered under the plan.
 Plan members choose a primary care physician and must get a referral from the primary care physician to see a specialist.

 Preferred Provider Organizations

 Preferred provider organizations (PPOs) provide plan members with additional choices in providers, hospitals, and pharmacies.
 You pay a standard co-pay amount for an office visit.
 You can choose between a plan or non-plan provider instead of being restricted to designated providers.
 You can go to a specialist without permission from your primary care physician as long as the specialist is part of your PPO network.
 A network specialist would be the least expensive choice.
 If you visit an out-of-network specialist, you may have to pay the entire bill first, then submit a claim for reimbursement.
 You may have a deductible for out-of-network medical services or you may have to pay the difference between what network doctors charge and what out-of-network doctors charge.

 Point-of-service (POS) plans blend the features of HMO and PPO plans.
-Plan participants can choose the type of provider network best suited to their needs each time they seek care.
-This type of plan lets you obtain care from a network provider for one type of care and, at the next "point of service," see a provider who has contracted with the POS plan to provide services at a discount.
+Plan participants can choose the type of provider best suited to their needs each time they seek care.
+This type of plan lets you obtain care from an in-network provider (HMO) and, at the next "point of service," see a provider who is from the larger network (PPO), but pay a little more for your medical expenses.
 In a POS plan, you would usually see your chosen primary care physician first for any medical issues.
 Your physician would refer you to a specialist if you needed one.
-You could visit a licensed provider outside your network and still receive coverage - but substantially less coverage than if you had stayed within the network.
+You could visit a health care provider outside your network and still receive coverage - but substantially less coverage than if you had stayed within the network.

 Protecting Patient Rights

-Patients may be denied coverage for a period if their cancer is considered a pre-existing condition.
-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides several protections for patients who have pre-existing conditions.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides a few protections for patients who have pre-existing conditions.

-In most cases, group health plans can't exclude a condition from coverage for longer than 12 months.
-Here are some possible scenarios:
+- In most cases, group health plans can't exclude a pre-existing medical condition from coverage for longer than 12 months.

-- If an individual was previously uninsured but takes a job with an employer offering health coverage, the maximum waiting period for medical coverage is 12 months.
+If an individual was previously uninsured, but takes a job with an employer offering health coverage, the maximum pre-existing condition exclusion period for medical coverage is 12 months.

-- If a patient has "creditable" health insurance (such as coverage in a group health plan, COBRA continuation coverage, Medicare, Medicaid, a state health benefits risk pool and a public health plan) for 12 continuous months, with no lapse in coverage of 63 days or more, a new group or individual health plan can't impose the pre-existing exclusion.
+- If a patient has "creditable" health insurance (such as coverage in a group health plan, COBRA continuation coverage, Medicare, Medicaid, a state high risk plan and a public health plan) for 12 continuous months, with no lapse in coverage of 63 days or more, a new group health plan can't impose the pre-existing condition exclusion.
 This has helped to ease the issue of "job-lock," whereby people are reluctant to switch to a different job or company for fear of losing their health coverage.
 In this case, there can't be a waiting period or breaks in dependent coverage for a pre-existing health condition.
 Insurance carriers issue certificates, called "certificates of creditable coverage," that document the time than an individual has been insured.
 If the employer imposes a waiting period before the employee is eligible for benefits, and the employee is facing a pre-existing condition exclusion period, then those two time periods run concurrently, rather than consecutively.

 We're Here to Help